ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![SOAP API REST new](./images/apic-soap-rest-new.png)

-Add it to the the existing BranchMgmt product.
+Add it to the existing BranchMgmt product.

 Since we do not have a Swagger in this case, we need to define the various definitions for the interface manually and in particular for the response.
 The SOAP response is as follow: